Charlie-Root/r53spflat/README.md

     * `from` - is **required** - the source email of the messages `r53spflat` sends
     * `server` - is **required** - your mail relay.
 * `output` is the file that maintains the existing state and checksum of sender records.
 If this is not specified `spfs_sum.json` is used.
+* `first record` is **optional** - this is the exact subdomain where the first record will be written to.
+The default is spf0.
 #### Output file details
 * The `output` file is a JSON file only updated if it is new (empty) or the records have been updated.
 * Likewise the default output file is `spf_sums.json` but can be changed in the config file or by the `--output` switch.